-- Unless otherwise specified, it is prohibited to use illustrations without explicit permission of the copyright holders.
+- Illustrations are a special case.
+In contrast to text documents, where segments of the text can be copied, illustrations can only be copied in their integrity.
+Illustrations include photographs, graphs, and images.
+Unless otherwise specified, it is prohibited to use illustrations without explicit permission of the copyright holders.
 If the copyright holders grant their permission, they must obviously be properly cited.
 One way that copyright holders of an illustration can grant this permission is by publishing their illustration under a Creative Commons license.

-As mentioned above, realizations of ideas are protected by copyright.
+Hint: As mentioned above, realizations of ideas are protected by copyright.
 That means that graphs may be reproduced based on the data they represent (while it is prohibited to reproduce them in their original layout).

 A citation has to satisfy the following three points:

-- An accurate and complete reference must be included in the bibliography: ADAMS, Douglas, 1979.
+- An accurate and complete reference must be included in the bibliography: ADAMS, Douglas, 2005.
 The Hitchhiker’s Guide to the Galaxy.
 London : Pan Books.
 ISBN 0-330-25864-8

 - If the author reproduces content but reformulates the idea in his own words, only points 2 and 3 apply.